LJQ0727/VirtualMemorySimulation/README.md

 # Overview

-In this assignment, I have completed both the basic VM simulation and the bonus task of multithreaded VM simulation.
+In this assignment, I have completed both the basic VM simulation and the bonus task of multithreaded VM simulation, using C language and CUDA.
 The following content will describe the relevant information of these two tasks I completed.

 # Environment